MORRIS TROPHY WINNERS WHO CAME UP BIG ON SUPER SUNDAY

 17 Morris Trophy winners have played in a total of 23 Super Bowls starting with the first ever winner and first ever two time winner Roy Foster.
 After taking home the Morris Trophy in 1980 and 1981 the USC tackle was drafted by the Miami Dolphins and played for the Dolphins as a rookie in Super Bowl XVII.
 He played in the big game again for the Dolphins two years later.

 Washington State University defensive tackle Erik Howard was the first Morris Trophy winner to also win a Super Bowl ring.
 In fact, he got a pair of rings, for the New York Giants in Super Bowls XXI and XXV.
-In the NFC title game that preceded the Giants second Super Bowl title Howard caused 49ers RB Roger Craig to fumble late in the game setting up a last play field goal that won the game for New York.
+In the NFC title game that preceded the Giants second Super Bowl title, Howard caused 49ers RB Roger Craig to fumble late in the game setting up a field goal on the final play that won the game for New York.

 Other Morris Trophy winners who claimed a Super Bowl title include University of Washington defensive lineman D’Marco Farr who was on the Rams team that won Super Bowl XXXIV and USC DL Sedrick Ellis who started for the Saints team that defeated the Colts in Super Bowl XLIV.